Asymptotically hyperboloidal initial data sets from a parabolic-hyperbolic formulation of the Einstein vacuum constraints: Asymptotically hyperboloidal data sets

-\end{props} We emphasise that some of the conditions in \Propref{Result:Hyp_Decays} are in general \emph{sufficient}, but not always \emph{necessary}, for asymptotic hyperbolicity as we discuss in the proof below.
+\end{props} We emphasise that the conditions in \Propref{Result:Hyp_Decays} are in general \emph{sufficient}, but not always \emph{necessary}, for asymptotic hyperbolicity as we discuss in the proof below.
 Without further notice we shall assume in this paper that $\rho_{-}$ is always sufficiently large so that all the $2+1$-quantities given by the expansions in \Propref{Result:Hyp_Decays} have the required properties on the whole interval $(\rho_-,\infty)$; especially the lapse $A$ is then positive everywhere on $\Sigma$ since $A^{(1)}$ is positive.

-We recall that \Defref{def:hyperboloidal} does not specify which degree of regularity is necessary at infinity for asymptotically hyperboloidal initial data sets.
+We recall that \Defref{def:hyperboloidal} does not specify which degree of regularity is required at infinity for asymptotic hyperbolicity.
 As we see in the proof, \Propref{Result:Hyp_Decays} guarantees only a \emph{minimal degree of regularity} at infinity.
 The proof of \Propref{Result:Hyp_Decays} however also makes it clear that higher degrees of regularity can be obtained by requiring that more derivatives of the fields extend to $\rho=\infty$ than the ones specified by \Eqsref{eq:result1First} -- \eqref{eq:result1Last}.
 Ultimatively, the issue of regularity for solutions of the Einstein vacuum equations is addressed by \Propref{res:smoothness}.
 We shall also see, for example in \Sectionref{sec:sphsymm}, that the minimal degree of regularity given by \Propref{Result:Hyp_Decays} can give rise to $\log\rho$-terms for generic solutions of the vacuum constraints in expansions around $\rho=\infty$.
 This can render the resulting initial data sets unphysical because physically meaningful quantities, like the Bondi mass, may not be defined.

 \begin{proof}[Proof of \Propref{Result:Hyp_Decays}] It is convenient to introduce a coordinate system $(\rho,\vartheta,\varphi)$ on $\Sigma$ which is adapted to the $2+1$-foliation in the sense that the coordinate representation of the map $\Psi_\rho$ defined in \Eqref{eq:Phirhomap} is $(\vartheta,\varphi)\mapsto (\rho,\vartheta,\varphi)$.
 Consider now the manifold-with-boundary $\Lambda = [0,1/\rho_{-})\times \mathbb{S}^2$ equipped with coordinates $(t,\vartheta,\varphi)$ with boundary $\partial \Lambda = \{ 0 \}\times\mathbb{S}^2\subset\Lambda$.
 The map $\psi:\Lambda \backslash \partial \Lambda \rightarrow \Sigma$ defined $(t,\vartheta,\varphi)\mapsto (1/t,\vartheta,\varphi)$ in terms of these coordinates is clearly a diffeomorphism.
 We define $\Omega = t$ and note that, as $t\rightarrow 0$, i.e., when we approach the boundary, we have $\Omega\rightarrow0$ while $\textbf{d}\Omega$ never vanishes on $\Lambda$.
 The first two conditions in \Defref{def:hyperboloidal} are therefore satisfied.
 Regarding the third condition, we find easily from \Eqsref{eq:defNa}, \eqref{eq:defhdd} and \eqref{N_rho} that the coordinate representation of $\Omega^{2}\psi^{\star}\gamma_{ab}$ is